 |-meta.int <key>=<value>||Adds metadata with an integer value to the asset.
 Can be repeated multiple times.
 Value must be an integer, or will be treated as zero.|

 |-meta.file <filename>||Adds metadata from a JSON file.|

 |-nielsen_ad_mode <add_mode>||Sets the Nielsen Breakout Code.|

-The username and password command line option parameter requirement can be bypassed by setting the environment variables SLICER_USER and SLICER_PASS.
+The username command line option requirement can be bypassed by setting the environment variable SLICER_USER.

 Network Ports and Firewalls